Jordyn Brooks: Professional career

+Seattle Seahawks

+2020

-Brooks was drafted by the Seattle Seahawks in the first round with the 27th overall pick in the 2020 NFL Draft.
+Brooks was selected by the Seattle Seahawks in the first round with the 27th overall pick in the 2020 NFL draft.

-2020: Rookie season

 Brooks was named as the backup weakside linebacker to starter K. J. Wright to begin the season.
-Brooks ended up playing seven snaps in the team's week 1 game against the Atlanta Falcons where he recorded his first career NFL tackle.
-Following the season-ending injury Bruce Irvin suffered after the team's week 2 victory over the New England Patriots, the team announced that Brooks would replace Irvin as the starter.
-In a week 13 game against the New York Giants, Brooks recorded 4 solo tackles and 6 assists, the most he had all season.
+Brooks ended up playing seven snaps in the team's Week 1 game against the Atlanta Falcons where he recorded his first career NFL tackle.
+Following the season-ending injury Bruce Irvin suffered after the team's Week 2 victory over the New England Patriots, the team announced that Brooks would replace Irvin as the starter.
+In a Week 13 game against the New York Giants, Brooks recorded 4 solo tackles and 6 assists, the most he had all season.
 He was the co-leader in tackles that game, with Jamal Adams also finishing with 10.
-In a week 16 game against the Los Angeles Rams, Brooks recorded 7 solo tackles and 1 assist, leading the team with Jamal Adams and D. J. Reed.
+In a Week 16 game against the Los Angeles Rams, Brooks recorded 7 solo tackles and 1 assist, leading the team with Adams and D. J. Reed.
 He ended his rookie season with a total of 57 total tackles, and 2 pass deflections.

+2021

+Brooks broke the Seahawks franchise record for most tackles in a season with 184 combined tackles.

 2022

-Following the Seahawks' 23-6 victory over the New York Jets in Week 17, it was announced that Brooks had suffered a torn ACL and was placed on injured reserve.
+Following the Seahawks' 23–6 victory over the New York Jets in Week 17 of the 2022 season, it was announced that Brooks had suffered a torn ACL and was placed on injured reserve.
 He finished the season with a team-high 161 tackles, one sack, five passes defensed, and a forced fumble.

+Miami Dolphins

+On March 14, 2024, Brooks signed a three-year contract with the Miami Dolphins.
+He started all 17 games in 2024, recording a team-leading 143 tackles, three sacks, and six passes defensed.

+In Week 8 of the 2025 season, Brooks recorded 10 tackles, three tackles for loss and a sack in a 34-10 win over the Atlanta Falcons, earning AFC Defensive Player of the Week.

 Personal life

-Brooks is a Christian.
-In November 2022, he helped distribute 10,000 cans of soup with Campbell’s Chunky.
+In November 2022, he helped distribute 10,000 cans of soup with Campbell's Chunky.